 These rates and policies apply to schools and scout groups.
 For all other private groups tours, including home-school groups, please visit our Group Tour page for prices and policies.
 Big Cat Rescue offers Field Trips for schools and scouts, and Group Tours for other groups that may include children.

-- Tours are available on M, T, W, & F anytime between 10 am and 1:30 pm.
+- Tours are available on M, T & F anytime between 10:00 am – 1:30 pm.
 We are closed on Wednesdays & Thursdays.
 We do not offer private group tours on weekends.

-- This is approximately a one-hour walking tour of our outdoor sanctuary.
+- This is approximately a 90-minute guided walking tour of our outdoor sanctuary.

 - For school groups and scouts.